Bwc9876/git-from-scratch/index.typ

 - `HEAD`: A symbolic ref that points to the current working branch
 - `config`: A configuration file for this repository

-We’ll start out with the object store and explain `refs` later.
+We’ll start out with the object store.

 == The Object Store
 <the-object-store>